- Bulk Pricing:

 The most common states to find the wild blue phlox in are from Pennsylvania and Ohio all the way down to Georgia.
 Some can also be located in Ontario and Quebec in Canada.

-Their typical habitats include woods and fields, and their usual bloom time is from March to May.
+Wild Blue Phlox typical habitats include woods and fields, and their usual bloom time is from March to May

 Additionally, wild blue phlox are great for covering ground and soil stabilization.
 Their high tolerance for poor quality soil means they can be planted anywhere with a warm climate, though they prefer moist, well-drained soil.
 They're also naturally pest resistant and grow well in shade or partially shaded environments but require decent airflow to avoid growing mildew.